allyring/allyring.github.io/cybersecurity/_posts/2023-02-15-TryHackMe-File-Uploads-Jewel.md

 ---

-I started out by visiting the web-page though Burp Suite's browser, which generated a sitemap:
+I started out by visiting the web-page though Burp Suite's browser, which generated a sitemap.
 The page appeared to advertise uploading a photo of some kind, so I tested uploading standard `jpg`, and `gif` files.

 The JPEG file was able to be uploaded, but the GIF file was blocked for being too large.
 This put the upload limit somewhere between 21KB and 484KB.